mikeezvz/InsuranceCalculator/README.md

 ```
 ## Deployment on Vercel

-Our application is hosted on Vercel.
+The application is hosted on Vercel.
 Vercel makes it super easy to host and automatically update React apps.
 Here's how it works:

 ### Steps to deployment